yandex/scout/docs/optimizations.md

 This manual describes build-in optimizations that you can enable if it's necessary.

 ## Disable Interceptors
-Scout provides the ability to explicilty disable Interceptors mechanism.
-This class can gain up to 10% dependency resolving speedup.
+Scout provides the ability to explicilty disable `Interceptor`s mechanism.
+This option can gain up to 10% dependency resolving speedup.
 Just call `disableInterceptors` method on program start.
 ```kotlin
 Scout.Optimizations.disableInterceptors()
 ```